 Practical information for:

-The Centre is devoted to research on a wide range of aspects of historical investigation spanning from Classical Antiquity to our own time.
-Research interests are mainly focused on the cultural, social, political and economic diversity of Western societies, but also expand to the non-western world (notably South East Asia, Africa) and cover issues such as post-colonialism and transnationalism.
+Our international teaching staff are members of the Centre for Historical Studies, which is devoted to research on a wide range of aspects of historical investigation, spanning from Classical Antiquity to our own time.
+Research interests are mainly focused on the cultural, social, political and economic diversity of Western societies, but also expand to the non-western world (notably South East Asia and Africa) and cover issues such as post-colonialism and transnationalism.

 Three research groups facilitate interdisciplinary research on themes which are at the heart of current debates in historical disciplines and the wider society.
-Researchers operate interdisciplinary and international.
+Researchers operate interdisciplinary and internationally.

 Read moreConsultant at ECP Platform for the Information Society